ribardo0/QualInsight-qualinsight-plugins-sonarqube-badges-wiki/Measure-badges.md

 | sqale_debt_ratio | technical debt ratio |
 | new_sqale_debt_ratio | new technical debt ratio |

-*Note 3*: Some `metric keys` are not usable "as is" as they return values that need interpretation (such as time, effort or ratings.)
+*Note*: Some `metric keys` are not usable "as is" as they return values that need interpretation (such as time, effort or ratings.)
 This explains why I haven't added them to the table yet.

 ## Display the Measure badge on a web page